 - Beautiful sights like the Tangula Mountains that passengers can feel the train snaking its way through.

 - Enjoy some snacks in the dining car.
 The menu has the basics: bottled water, beer, and beef jerky.
 You can also buy a hot breakfast and dinner from the train service.

 4. Indian Pacific from Sydney to Perth, Australia

 If you enjoy watching the blue waters of the oceans and lakes, hop on the Indian Pacific and get ready for a long train trip from Sydney to Perth.
 The train travels from the Indian to the Pacific Ocean, and the views are breathtaking.

-You can have a drink, your favorite snacks, or meditate as you cruise through the spectacular landscapes, sandstone cliffs, and the stunning Blue Mountains.
-You will also see famous South Wales and Broken Hill.
+You can have a drink, and your favorite snacks, or meditate as you cruise through the spectacular landscapes, sandstone cliffs, and the stunning Blue Mountains.
+You will also see the famous South Wales and Broken Hill.

 The train takes four days to cover 4,352 km, and the fare is $1,819 per person.
 The main stops are in Broken Hill, Nullarbor Plain, and Barossa Valley.
 You will pass through Sydney, Broken Hill, Adelaide, Cook, and Perth.
 Get ready to tick this trip off your bucket list!